worldlife123/EasyHeli/Readme.md

 - BP_MI8_EasyHeli2
 - BP_UH60_EasyHeli2

+### Auto Hovering
-To enable auto stablized hovering on those vehicles, just hold ToggleStablizer key (default:Z) when flying in the air.
+To enable auto hovering on those vehicles, just hold ToggleStablizer key (default:Z) when flying in the air.
 The helicopter will automatically try to keep stable in the air.
 You can still control the helicopter with your mouse when hovering.

+### Collision Warning
+The helicopter would automatically predict if the rotor would collide with other objects in a few seconds.
+If a collision is predicted, the warning system on the helicopter will be on.

 ## Technical Information